 ability to perform clot extractions in stroke patients, as well as coiling

 The first few minutes of a stroke are the most important, and when you

-or someone you love is having one you cannot afford to hesitate.
+or someone you love is having a stroke, you cannot afford to hesitate.

-Stroke is the fifth leading cause of death in the United States, partly because
+Stroke is the fifth leading cause of death in the United States.
+The Methodist

-Stroke Care Center provides the people of LA County with close proximity
+Hospital Comprehensive Stroke Program provides the people of LA County

 Recovering from a Stroke

 Numerous studies have shown that a dedicated stroke center provides a higher

 level of care to patients and increases their chances of recovery and